ArijeetC/cherrypy-sign-auth/README.md

   * http://localhost:8081/app/health (auth url)
 - To send requests to each of these urls, we will use the client.py file
 - The client.py generates a signature and attaches it to request header
-- To send a request to a url, run the following command
+- To send a request to a url, run the following command<br/>
 ```python client.py <URL>```
 - The response will be displayed in the console